Chapter 13 Bankruptcy Estate and Postpetition Claims

 - The advantage of filing an allowed claim is that the creditor gets paid during the bankruptcy, but the disadvantage is that it may receive less than the full debt and its debt will be discharged.

-- If the creditor decides to not file a claim, then it will have to wait until the bankruptcy is closed, which could be up to 5 years, but it will be entitled to the full amount of its debt since it will not be discharged.
+- If the creditor decides to not file a claim, then it must wait until the bankruptcy is closed, which could be up to 5 years, but it will be entitled to the full amount of its debt since it will not be discharged.

-The Chapter 7 bankruptcy estate is still relevant to the Chapter 13 filer because it determines the minimum amount of money that must be paid to his unsecured creditors in his payment plan, which is what the creditors would have received in a Chapter 7 liquidation.
-If the debtor cannot pay this minimum amount, then the court will either dismiss the case or convert it to Chapter 7.
+The Chapter 7 bankruptcy estate is still relevant to the Chapter 13 filer because it determines the minimum that must be paid to his unsecured creditors in his payment plan, which is what the creditors would have received in a Chapter 7 liquidation.
+If the debtor cannot pay this minimum, then the court will either dismiss the case or convert it to Chapter 7.

 The debtor remains in possession of the property, and the automatic stay protects the property and the debtor's income from any attempts by creditors to collect their debt outside of bankruptcy.
 However, keeping property in the bankruptcy estate may also prevent the debtor from obtaining any new credit that may be needed during the course of the bankruptcy, such as getting a car fixed to go to work.